Davshiv20/eth-deposit-tracker/README.md

 2. Update the `docker-compose.yml` file with production-ready settings
 3. Use a reverse proxy (like Nginx) for added security
 4. Set up proper monitoring and alerting

+### Production Considerations

+For production deployment:
+- Use Docker secrets for managing sensitive information.
+- Consider using Docker Swarm or Kubernetes for orchestration in a clustered environment.
+- Implement health checks in the Dockerfile and docker-compose.yml.
+- Use specific version tags for images instead of 'latest' to ensure consistency.

 ## Security Considerations